 Email subject lines are more important than you might think!
 They’re one of the main reasons someone will or won’t open your emails.

+Writing effective email subject lines takes practice.
+But once you get the hang of it, it gets easier.
+Just like a habit.
 This is why it’s essential to give intentional thought to each subject line.
 Don’t act as if it’s an afterthought.
 It’s too important to be treated like one!
+I’ll cover essential tips for writing email subject lines.

 #1.
 Keep it short